 THE TIANGUIS

-Martin Diskin and Scott Cook, in a classic study of the mercados of the state of Oaxaca, looked at the origins of goods sold in the weekly tianguis of the town of Nochixtlán, about sixty-five miles northwest of Oaxaca City, on Highway 190.
+Whatever you call a tianguis, it's worth remembering that the tianguis always has been an important feature of Mexican history.
+In 1976, Martin Diskin and Scott Cook published a now-classic study of mercados of Oaxaca state, Markets of Oaxaca.
+That book considered the origins of goods sold in the weekly tianguis of the town of Nochixtlán, about sixty-five miles northwest of Oaxaca City, on Highway 190.
 They found that many articles came from cottage industries in nearby villages.
-For example, cheeses were made in the villages of Etlatongo, Tinú, and Nochixtlán itself; candles were a specialty of the town of Yodocono; Zahuatlán specialized in fresh flowers, and; several artisans in Tilantongo and Tidaá carved wooden spoons.
-Nowadays tianguises also stock manufactured goods such as toys and transistor radios from the earth's far corners.
+Cheeses were made in the villages of Etlatongo, Tinú, and Nochixtlán itself; candles were a specialty of the town of Yodocono; Zahuatlán specialized in fresh flowers, and; several artisans in Tilantongo and Tidaá carved wooden spoons.

-Many towns hosting daily mercados also designate one day of the week as tianguis day.
-The mercado in Toluca is always busy, but on Friday's tianguis day business really takes off, with sidewalks and streets in the mercado area becoming extremely jammed.
+Many towns, even those hosting daily mercados, may designate one day of the week as tianguis day.
+The mercado in Toluca, México state, always is busy, but on Friday's tianguis day, at the Tianguis de Palmillas, business really takes off, with sidewalks and streets in the area becoming jammed.

 Sometimes a town's weekly tianguis day is coordinated with weekly markets in nearby populations.
-For example, in the southern state of Oaxaca, at least three distinct cycles of coordinated weekly markets take place.
-One cycle takes place around Oaxaca City, another in the Nochixtlán area, and the third among towns in the Isthmus of Tehuantepec.
-Here is the cycle for the Oaxaca City area:
+For example, in the southern state of Oaxaca, at least three distinct cycles of coordinated weekly markets were noted by Diskin and Cook.
+One cycle took place around Oaxaca City, another in the Nochixtlán area, and the third among towns in the Isthmus of Tehuantepec.
+Here is (was?) the cycle for the Oaxaca City area:

 Monday......Miahuatlán